 Reading time: 3 minutes

-While your first thought may be to pay off your mortgage or take a holiday, it’s worth considering putting some of the money away for your retirement.
+While your first thought may be to pay off your mortgage or take a holiday, it’s worth considering putting at least some of the money away for your retirement.
 Here’s some pros and cons to help you decide.

 Points to consider before making a decision